-In the world of small business, foodpreneurs are not only following their dreams but make an impact on our economy.
-During 2017 Small Business Week Diva Foodies is excitied to share the stories of several culinary small business owners.
+In the world of small business, foodpreneurs are not only following their dreams but making an impact on our economy.
+During 2017 Small Business Week Diva Foodies is excited to share the stories of several culinary small business owners.
 It gives me great pleasure to introduce you to Gwen Narcisse, CEO of the spice blend company Hillari Moon.

 I found that most of my enjoyment actually came from the delight others experienced as they tasted the food I had prepared.

 With a Masters in Business and a resilience gained from surviving a few corporate woes, I decided to use my degree and talents to create a business of my own.
 After applying my efforts to several business opportunities, I was motivated to search for careers that involved my passion.
 Once I discovered Personal Chef and Entertainment Cooking careers as opportunities, I immediately concluded that this was the path I would pursue.
 My desire to bring pleasure to the palates of others inspired me to pursue a career in the food industry.